Leaving the NHS — what happens to your pension?

 You do not lose your NHS pension when you leave.
 The benefits you have built up are preserved as a deferred pension, revalued by CPI until you can draw them.
 Here is how it works, and what the transfer question actually involves.

-• You can access a deferred NHS pension from age 55 (rising to 57 from 2028), subject to actuarial reduction if before normal pension age.
+- ▸You can usually access a deferred NHS pension from age 55, subject to actuarial reduction if before normal pension age.
+Some 1995 Section members have different protected minimum pension age rules.

 The two-year vesting period

 Not every NHS employee who leaves is entitled to a preserved pension.
-To qualify, you must have at least two years of qualifying membership in the NHS Pension Scheme.
+NHSBSA says your pension will normally be deferred if you leave with more than two years of qualifying membership, or if you have less than two years but transferred another pension into the NHS Pension Scheme.

-If you leave with fewer than two years of membership, you are entitled to a refund of your own contributions (minus a 20% tax deduction representing the basic rate tax relief you received when the contributions went in).
+If you leave with fewer than two years of membership and have not transferred another pension into the scheme, you may be entitled to a refund of your own contributions, with tax deducted at 20% on the first £20,000 and 50% on any amount above that, representing the tax relief you received when the contributions went in.
 The employer's contributions are not returned — they stay in the scheme.

 A contribution refund is a clean break, but it means you have no pension entitlement from that period of service.
-The NHS Pension Scheme does not allow you to simply "keep" a small deferred pension below the two-year threshold.
+The NHS Pension Scheme does not usually allow you to simply "keep" a small deferred pension below the two-year threshold unless the transfer-in exception or another scheme-specific rule applies.

-If you have just over two years of service, a deferred pension is preserved.
+If you have more than two years of qualifying membership, a deferred pension is preserved.
 This is true regardless of how small the accrued amount is.
-A deferred NHS pension — even a modest one — is a guaranteed inflation-linked income for life, and it will revalue until you draw it.
+A deferred NHS pension — even a modest one — is a guaranteed inflation-linked income for life, and it will be increased in line with the scheme's deferred-benefit rules.

 Deferred pension: how it revalues

 Once your benefits are deferred, NHS Pensions does not simply freeze the value.
-The pension revalues each year so it does not lose its purchasing power against inflation.
+Deferred benefits are maintained by Pensions Increase so they do not lose their purchasing power against inflation in the same way as an active pension record.

 1995 and 2008 Section benefits: Revalued annually in line with Pensions Increase, which tracks the September CPI figure.
-This is slightly different to active membership revaluation, but the practical effect — protection against inflation — is the same.
+The same Pensions Increase mechanism applies as for deferred 2015 Scheme benefits.

 When you can access a deferred NHS pension

-A deferred pension can be drawn from age 55 (rising to 57 from 6 April 2028).
+A deferred pension can usually be drawn from age 55 (rising to 57 from 6 April 2028), unless protected minimum pension age rules apply.
 However, drawing before normal pension age triggers an actuarial reduction.

 The normal pension ages are: